MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-private-endpoint.md

 ## Prerequisites

 * A Microsoft account or a Microsoft Entra ID.
 An Azure subscription isn't required.
 * An Azure Data Explorer cluster behind a private endpoint.
-[Create a private endpoint for Azure Data Explorer](security-network-private-endpoint-create.md).
+For more information, see [Create a private endpoint for Azure Data Explorer](security-network-private-endpoint-create.md).
 * You must have [AllDatabaseViewer](kusto/access-control/role-based-access-control.md) permissions.
-* An on-premises data gateway.
-For more information, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).
+* A data gateway installed on a virtual machine in the private endpoint.
+For more information, see [Install a data gateway](/data-integration/gateway/service-gateway-install).
+* Verify that the virtual machine where the data gateway is installed can access the data on the target cluster.
+For more information, see [Add a cluster connection](add-cluster-connection.md).
 * A [Power BI report](power-bi-data-connector.md?tabs=connector).

 ## Create a gateway connection